How Nightmares Affect Cortisol Levels During The Day & What To Do About It

 If nightmares (and the subsequent stressful mornings) are a consistent problem for you, there are a handful of things you can try to achieve a more restorative night's sleep.

 The deep and restorative sleep you've always dreamt about*

-For starters, a magnesium supplement like mbg's magnesium+ can help manage stress and promote a steady state of relaxation before bed.* "One great way to ease yourself into sleep is via calming adaptogens and magnesium supplements," integrative immunologist Heather Moday, M.D., previously tells mbg.
-"I particularly love magnesium+ by mindbodygreen, which features magnesium glycinate, which can promote relaxation.*"
+For starters, a magnesium supplement like mbg's sleep support+ can help manage stress and promote a steady state of relaxation before bed.* "One great way to ease yourself into sleep is via calming adaptogens and magnesium supplements," integrative immunologist Heather Moday, M.D., previously tells mbg.
+"I particularly love sleep support+ by mindbodygreen, which features magnesium glycinate, which can promote relaxation.*"